WeLoveSpeed/welovespeed.com/_talks/2023/accessibilite-et-webperf.md

   title: "Accessibility and Webperf, Not So Different"
   subtitle: ~
   excerpt: >-
-    Learning how to code accessible websites can help you understand how to make them fast.
+    A lack of accessibility is indicative of a lack of technical knowledge, design, governance and web culture.
+Learn how to code accessible websites to better understand how to make them faster.
   description: >-
     > Knowing accessibility to code well.
 Don't learn to code well to do accessibility.